Munich’s Cycle of Vengeance in View of the Israel-Hamas War/Palestinian Conflict

 Allegory is a technique used by authors to embed a deeper meaning into the surface of a story, which produces two main effects.
 The primary effect is that it conceals the very fact that it contains an inner meaning at all, from all but those whose mind is critical in observing fictional works; and this makes it an esoteric mode of communication.

-Continue reading “Allegories of Individuality & Society”
+Continue reading “Allegories of Individuality & Society: Worldview, Opinions & Democracy”